If testimonials aren’t a part of your marketing plan, make them a part of your marketing plan. Now.

 Here are eight places you can use (and re-use) testimonials as part of your marketing message:

-- Website – homepage
+- Your website homepage

-- Website – specific service page
+- A specific service page on your website

 - Sales pages